liammclennan/withouttheloop/contents/articles/2024-06-13-making-living-specifications-work/index.md

 1. let software developers write automated tests the way that they want?
 1. map the specificaton statements to the tests that verify them and publish the result?

 This adds rigour to the idea of [readme driven development](https://tom.preston-werner.com/2010/08/23/readme-driven-development).
-As Tom Preston-Warner said, "a perfect implementation of the wrong specification is worthless... a beautifully crafted library with no documentation is also damn near worthless".
+As Tom Preston-Werner said, "a perfect implementation of the wrong specification is worthless... a beautifully crafted library with no documentation is also damn near worthless".

 We can explore this idea with a simple example.